 Just like the city where the campus situates itself, Portland State University is anything but traditional.
-PSU prides itself on being one of the nation’s most innovative universities with programs that incorporate service learning and flexible classroom formats.
-The school values providing higher education with accessibility at the forefront, and its diverse student population — from commuters to first-generation students to BIPOC individuals — reflect these ideals.
-PSU’s urban campus, primarily located in downtown Portland, allows for its students to be in near proximity to just about anything they could possibly want to do during their college experience.
-Arts and culture can be found everywhere you look.
-The Portland Art Museum, Arlene Schnitzer Concert Hall, Oregon Historical Society, and Regal Fox Tower Cinema are all within a 10-minute walking distance from campus.
+PSU prides itself on being one of the nation’s most innovative universities, with programs that incorporate service learning and flexible classroom formats.
+The school values providing higher education with accessibility at the forefront, and its diverse student population — from commuters to first-generation students — reflect these ideals.
+PSU’s urban campus, primarily located in downtown Portland, connects students to the city’s arts and culture scene: The Portland Art Museum, Arlene Schnitzer Concert Hall, the Oregon Historical Society, and Regal Fox Tower Cinema are all within a 10-minute walk from campus.

-The campus also has the pleasure of being at the center of Portland’s sprawling food scene, surrounded by coffee shops brewing outrageously good espresso lattes and drip coffee, food carts serving up tender stacks of shawarma into pillowy pockets of pita bread, and restaurants offering everything from seafood paella to Peking duck.
+PSU also has the pleasure of being at the center of Portland’s sprawling food and beverage scene.
+Nearby coffee shops brew outrageously good espresso, lattes, and drip coffee.
+Food carts line the streets, filling tender stacks of shawarma into pillowy pockets of pita bread.
+And each block is teeming with restaurants offering everything from seafood paella to Peking duck.
 This guide takes you on the campus tour you wish you had, uncovering all the best carts, bakeries, restaurants, and markets for every college situation imaginable.

-As far as dining halls go, Victor’s dining hall located inside the student dormitory, Ondine, is your go-to option for students using dining points.
-Victor’s is technically PSU’s only dining hall, but you’ll find that there are multiple other campus-sponsored food options at the Smith Memorial Student Union (SMSU) on Southwest Broadway.
+Let’s start with the obvious.
+Victor’s dining hall — located inside Ondine, the student dorm — is the go-to option for students using dining points.
+Victor’s is PSU’s only dining hall, but you’ll find that there are multiple other campus-sponsored food options at the Smith Memorial Student Union (SMSU) on Southwest Broadway.

-Within SMSU, Smith’s Place acts as an on-campus cafe, serving anything from coffee and snacks to breakfast sandwiches.
-Smith’s Kitchen, located on the ground floor of SMSU, offers a variety of meal options within its food court.
-Mad Mac’s and 503 Burger are highly recommended stalls within Smith’s kitchen — a bowl of Mad Mac’s mac and cheese guarantees a cheese pull worth capturing, and with a list of sauces to choose from, 503 Burger makes the decision easier by letting you pick two to slather onto your burger buns (the Thousand Island and Sriracha aioli are the all-star standouts amongst the variety).
-Also located inside SMSU is Bowery Bagels, the campus outpost of a long-standing Portland bagel shop that is guaranteed to satisfy the bagel connoisseur in you.
-The cafe also has some pretty exceptional schmear offerings, like BOM.com (bacon, onion, mushroom), and French toast.
-If you’re looking for basic study fuel, the University Market within Smith is your best bet.
-Red Bulls, yerba mate, Slim Jims, Cliff Bars — it has it all.
+Within SMSU, Smith’s Place acts as an on-campus cafe, serving coffee, snacks, and breakfast sandwiches, while Smith’s Kitchen, located on the ground floor of SMSU, offers a variety of meal options within its food court.
+Mad Mac’s and 503 Burger are highly recommended stalls within Smith’s kitchen — a bowl of Mad Mac’s mac and cheese guarantees a cheese pull worth capturing, while 503 Burger slathers its patties with tons of sauce options, like classic Thousand Island or sriracha aioli.
+Also located inside SMSU is Bowery Bagels, the campus outpost of a longstanding Portland bagel shop on Broadway.
+The cafe has some exceptional schmear offerings, like the BOM.com (bacon, onion, mushroom), and cinnamon-laced French toast.
+If you’re seeking basic study fuel, the University Market within Smith is your best bet: Red Bulls, yerba mate, Slim Jims, Cliff Bars — it has it all.

-Mak’s Mini Mart right across the street from University Pointe is the best convenience store on campus for all your grab-and-go items, open until midnight.
-For your more ample grocery needs, Green Zebra is the only on-campus grocery store, but if you walk a few minutes down the South Park Blocks, Safeway on Jefferson Street is just around the corner.
+Mak’s Mini Mart, right across the street from University Pointe, is the best convenience store on campus for grab-and-go items, open until 2 a.m.
+For your more extensive grocery needs, the nearby Safeway is just a short walk down the South Park Blocks.

 Caffeine refueling stations

-There is no lack of caffeine options on campus for students to refuel on.
-In J Coffee — also known as Super Joy Coffee — nails the classics, but also offers options like Hong Kong milk tea and seasonal items like sea salt taro lattes.
+Portland is a coffee city, and campus-area cafes highlight the vast spectrum of caffeine options available here.
+In J Coffee — also known as Super Joy Coffee — nails the classics, but it’s fun to opt for distinctive treats like Hong Kong milk tea and seasonal items like sea salt taro lattes.
 In J is also one of the only spots in Portland that sells Yunnanese coffee, when it’s in season.
-Alternatively, Olé Latte and Wild Rose Coffee are other favorites for quick caffeine runs on campus.
-For a place to caffeinate and cram for a test, head to the spacious, two-story Coava Coffee Roasters, often packed with students sipping on a drink while typing away on their laptops.
-For tea drinkers, the newly opened Bobacat Tea House is a great place for bubble tea, classically brewed tea, and matcha lattes.
-It’s a top contender for some of the best bubble tea on campus, though Taiwanese chain Ding Tea still remains a staple to many PSU students.
+Alternatively, Olé Latte, Wild Rose Coffee, and Portland staple Case Study are other favorites for caffeine runs on campus.
+For a place to caffeinate and cram for a test, head to the spacious, two-story Coava Coffee Roasters, often packed with students.

 Quick pre-class breakfast